-The Department of Romance Languages and Literatures may also offer literature courses in English translation.
+The Department of Romance Languages also offers literature courses in English translation.
 Such courses may be used to fulfill a Humanities elective; however, they may not be used toward credit requirements for a language major or minor.
+An upper-level literature course in any language taught in the Department may count for the minor in the language.